holochain/Components/README.md

 # Components

-This team builds and maintains the components that create the access membrane to the Holochain experience.
+This team makes tools and apps that create and improve Holochain experiences.

-Our purpose is to inspire and empower all who encounter Holochain:
+Our purpose is to inspire and empower :
 - Developers
 - Community Members
 - App Enjoyers